yairm210/Unciv/Uniques.md

 ### Other

-"1 additional attack per turn"
+"[amount] additional attacks per turn"

-"+1 Range"
+"[amount] Range" - ex.: "[+1] Range"

-"+2 Range"
+"Doing so will consume this opportunity to choose a Promotion" - Used for promotions.
+Adding this will give immediate effects of the promotion, but not the permanent effects.
+The promotion can also be chosen again later.

 "Self-destructs when attacking" - for single use units, like missiles